whitneyburton/portfolios/students/1610-front/kenia-farias/06-09-2017_M4_Kenia-Farias.md

       #### Testing

       **15 points** - Project has a running test suite that tests and multiple levels but fails to cover some features.
 All           controller actions are covered by tests.
 The application makes some use of integration testing.

     * You're correct in your assumption that one of your before/afterEach blocks is a bit off.
 In your [afterEach](https://github.com/kfarias/jet-fuel/blob/master/test/routes.spec.js#L26) block you are only doing a migration rollback, and you're not re-seeding the database.
-Although you're reseeding in `beforeEach`, the rollback is actually manipulating your schema rather than simply clearing out and re-seeding your data.
+Although you're reseeding in beforeEach, the rollback is actually manipulating your schema rather than simply clearing out and re-seeding your data.
 I know the blog post we linked you all to showed the rollback call in the before and after hooks, but that could actually lead you astray if you're manipulating your schema during your tests like that.
 We will clarify this for future mods.
-In your [test seed data](https://github.com/kfarias/jet-fuel/blob/master/db/test/seeds/folder.js), you could also manually insert the `id` fields for folders & urls so that it doesn't auto-increment.
+In your [test seed data](https://github.com/kfarias/jet-fuel/blob/master/db/test/seeds/folder.js), you could also manually insert the id fields for folders & urls so that it doesn't auto-increment.
 This gives you slightly more control over exactly what's in your test database so that id values aren't changing around on you every time a seed runs.

       #### JavaScript Style

       **15 points** - Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.

-      * Wonderful job making sure to always include `.catch()` blocks when working with promises.
+     * Wonderful job making sure to always include .catch() blocks when working with promises.
 One day we will do a lesson on more proper/useful error handling, but this is a good first step.

      * You can and should still send along an appropriate status code for your [redirect](https://github.com/kfarias/jet-fuel/blob/master/server.js#L67).

      * The URL endpoint [here](https://github.com/kfarias/jet-fuel/blob/master/server.js#L84-L94) is a little off.
 I know it still works, but you want to try to match up your POST request URLs with your GET request URLs. i.e. to get the links for a particular folder, you have an endpoint that's like [/api/v1/folders/:id/links](https://github.com/kfarias/jet-fuel/blob/master/server.js#L53).
 I would stay consistent with this format and use it for your POST request as well.
 Otherwise it's a little tricky to tell where exactly that new URL is getting POSTed to.
 It does not clearly demonstrate that any new URL is going to be POSTed under a specific folder.

-      * The functionality within your [document.ready](https://github.com/kfarias/jet-fuel/blob/master/public/app.js#L4) doesn't actually need to be wrapped in `document.ready`.
+     * The functionality within your [document.ready](https://github.com/kfarias/jet-fuel/blob/master/public/app.js#L4) doesn't actually need to be wrapped in document.ready.
 A fetch request doesn't depend on the DOM existing, so you could actually kick off that GET request immediately.
-Only functions that are intended to be executed right away **and** depend on a DOM element should be wrapped in `document.ready`.
+Only functions that are intended to be executed right away and depend on a DOM element should be wrapped in document.ready.

       * Make sure you understand the convention of prefixing variables with the dollar sign as you've done [here](https://github.com/kfarias/jet-fuel/blob/master/public/app.js#L25-L26).
 Neither of these actually reference a jQuery element, which is when you'd want to prefix with a dollar sign.
 They both represent an ID attribute or an element value - not the elements themselves.